JacobLinCool/Cloudflare-Worker-Scheduler/README.md

 # Cloudflare Worker Scheduler

-More cron jobs?
+More cron jobs on Cloudflare Workers?
 No problem!
+A dashboard is also included!

 ## How to use